GruppoProgettoTMM201920-Parthenopeddit/AndroidAPP/README.md

 ## License

-This project is licensed under the Licensed under the Apache License, Version 2.0.
+This project is licensed under the Apache License, Version 2.0.

 ## Acknowledgments